Bi-Coloured-Python-Rock-Snake/creature/README.md

 However, I decided to discontinue it.
-The thing is there are two approaches to async programming: one uses the "colored functions" (first made known by a [post](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of Bob Nystrom) and the other one does not.
+The thing is there are two approaches to async programming: one uses the "colored functions" approach (first made known by a [post](https://journal. stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of Bob Nystrom) and the other one does not.
 A vivid example is Python vs. Ruby: Python coroutines are colored and Ruby Fibers (appeared in 1.9) are not.